furrtek/DMG-CPU-Inside/README.md

 Identifying the cells, isolating them, tracing the connections and the schematics took 191 hours.

 If you find it worth it, I accept donations through Paypal: [paypal.me/furrtek](https://www.paypal.me/furrtek)

+Thanks to Gekkio, Tanjent and Kevin Murphy for the help.